Julio Abril: Years in Mexico and the United States

 In 1939 the Department of Boyacá awarded Abril a scholarship to further his studies in sculpture at a school of fine arts in Italy or Mexico.
-For reasons of the generalized war in Europe he moved to Mexico City to continue his art studies at the Academy of San Carlos of the National Academy of Fine Arts and the School of Painting, Sculpture and Engraving "La Esmeralda", where he specialized in sculpture and casting under the direction of Guillermo Ruiz, Ortiz Monasterio and Rómulo Rozo.
+For reasons of the generalized war in Europe he moved to Mexico City to continue his art studies at the Academy of San Carlos of the National Academy of Fine Arts and the School of Painting, Sculpture and Engraving "La Esmeralda", where he specialized in sculpture and casting under the direction of Guillermo Ruiz, Luis Ortiz Monasterio and Rómulo Rozo.

 Despite his absence from Colombia, he participated in the II Salon of Colombian Artists and obtained an honorable mention for his Indio Sibundoy (Sibundoy Indian) (1941), one of his first works of his period in Mexico.
 In 1941 he participated with Luis Alberto Acuna, Rómulo Rozo, Leo Matiz, and Juan Sanz Santamaría in the Exhibition of Paintings, Sculptures and Prints of Colombian Artists living in Mexico, at the Palacio de Bellas Artes (Palace of Fine Arts) where among his sculptures and prints, he exhibited: Familia de Mineros (Family of Miners) (1940) and Karl Marx (1940).
 The Chilean poet Pablo Neruda spoke at the opening ceremony and Jose Reyes wrote about the Colombian artists in Mexico.

 During his years in Mexico, Abril befriended Colombian writer Porfirio Barba-Jacob in the final years of the poet's life.
 Following Barba-Jacob's death on 14 January 1942, Abril produced the poet's funeral mask, which later passed into the possession of Colombian painter Dario Jimenez Villegas.
 Years later, Abril paid tribute to his friend Barba-Jacob with his sculpture Acuarimántima.

 In Mexico, he married the American sculptor Viola Louise Horpel "Violeta", with whom he had three children: Andino Ilych, Obsidiana, and Jan Eddy.
 Abril and Viola Horpel held their first joint exhibition at the Art Gallery of Benjamin Franklin Library, where they exhibited 14 sculptures in bronze, stone, and wood.
 Most notable among them were the project for the "Monumento a los Comuneros" (1942) by Julio Abril and the project for the monument "Earth is for All" by Viola Horpel.
 The Mexican poet Carlos Pellicer delivered the opening speech at the inaugural event.
 Luis Alberto Acuña wrote about Abril's artistic work.

 Abril published his text "Sobre el Arte de Colombia" in the Mexican magazine Noticia de Colombia.
 It would be the first of numerous articles on the plastic arts that he would publish in the Mexican and Colombian newspapers and magazines.

 He died in Villavicencio on 24 April 1979.